-- Download opthub-install-1.10.1.zip.
-Navigate to the opthub-install/eks directory.
-You can pass the opthub_eks.yaml file to the eksctl to create the cluster.
-For more information, look at the eskctl config file schema. - 3.
-Replace the placeholders {your-cluster-name}, {your-region}, and {pathto-your-key} with the correct values. - If you are working with an existing VPC and do not want eksctl to create one, uncomment the vpc section and replace {your-vpc} and {your-subnet} with the correct values. - 5.
+- 2. In the downloaded package, navigate to the eks directory. - 3.
+In opthub_eks.yaml, replace the placeholders {your-cluster-name}, {yourregion}, and {path-to-your-key} with the correct values.

+- If you are working with an existing VPC and do not want eksctl to create one, uncomment the vpc section and replace {your-vpc} and {your-subnet} with the correct values. - 5.
+Pass the modified opthub_eks.yaml file to eksctl to create the cluster.
+For more information, look at the eksctl config file schema.
 Apply the file with the following command:

+'''

 eksctl create cluster -f opthub_eks.yaml

+'''

-This command takes several minutes to execute.
+This command takes several minutes to execute, and when successful ends with the following output:

-Successful command output: